HengKoo/Vulnventory/README.md

 Vulnventory is a lightweight Python CLI for organising penetration testing findings, evidence, screenshots, notes, captions, and report-writing support files.

-This project is no longer trying to write the final report for you.
-The goal is simpler and more useful:

 ```text
 raw screenshots / scan output / notes
   -> organised engagement folder